SSWConsulting/SSW.Rules.Content/rules/scoped-css/rule.md

 #### Blazor

 In Blazor scoped CSS files are associated with components with dot syntax.
-For example, if I have a component called `MyComponent.razor`, I can create a file called `MyComponent.razor.css` and the classes set in that file will only apply to `MyComponent`.
+For example, if we have a component called `MyComponent.razor`, we can create a file called `MyComponent.razor.css` and the classes set in that file will only apply to `MyComponent`.

 ##### Inheritance